-Statistics from Google show over 60% of consumers say online video has given them ideas or inspiration for a purchase.
 Video is one of the most engaging forms of content, so why not use it to sell the destinations your airport serves?

 Show travellers what they can do, the feelings they’ll experience and what makes a particular destination unique.
 Feature real customers and reviews to generate feelings of FOMO in customers that haven’t already booked.